Leadership,

 When Paul had to correct people in the church, he used

 only the Word of God as authority, never his position.
-We see in Corinthians, a church which had
+We see in Corinthians, a church which had its

-its share of problems, that Paul never used human wisdom to solve difficulties,
+share of problems, that Paul never used human wisdom to solve difficulties,

 even opposing that right.
-He went to
+He went to the

-the Word of God, the highest authority.
+Word of God, the highest authority.

-2 Pe 1:3 His divine power has given us everything we
+power has given us everything we need for life and godliness

-the one who called us by his own glory and excellence.
+through the full knowledge of the one who called us by his own glory and

 Let us briefly examine “touching God’s anointed”.
 This phrase is used in the Old Testament in